 To add an entry, click New, and set the description, and choose a program or document to load.

 An uninstall shortcut is no longer recommended; uninstall should be managed by the user in Keyman Configuration.

 The source of the .kps file in XML format.
 All details from previous tabs can be seen in the Source tab, and changes in either the Source tab or the other tabs will be reflected immediately in the other.

 The final step is building the package.
 You must save the package file before building, then choose Compile Package to build the package file.
 You can then test the package to verify that it will install correctly with the Install Package button.

-Once you are satisfied with your package, you should consider uploading it to Tavultesoft to share with other users.
+Once you are satisfied with your package, you should consider submitting the keyboard to the Keyman Cloud Keyboards Repository.

 A Package Installer will install both Keyman Desktop and the package at the same time, using the same bootstrap installer that Keyman Desktop uses.
 You will need to find the .msi file that is associated with the version of Keyman Desktop that you want to bundle the keyboard with.

-You cannot select the .exe file for this option - it must be an .msi file.
-If you create your own custom product using the Branding Pack, you can also use the .msi file generated in this instance here.
+You cannot select the .exe file for the Package Installer - it must be an .msi file.
+If you create your own custom product, you can also use the .msi file generated in this instance here.